MSR18-CROSSREC/MSR18-CROSSREC/tool/Readme.md

 5. In Runner.java, there is an example to execute one round of validation for fold-10, you can run the code directly to see how it works.

 6. You can perform the same experiment with other folds by changing the corresponding parameters.
-File ListOfFolds.txt contains all the necessary input information for all folds.
+File ListOfFolds.txt provides you with a full list of the input information for all folds.